huggingface/transformers/docs/source/model_doc/tapas.rst

         >>> config = TapasConfig('google-base-finetuned-wikisql-supervised')
         >>> model = TapasForQuestionAnswering.from_pretrained('google/tapas-base', config=config)

-And here is the equivalent code for TensorFlow (To run the TF model install the `tensorflow_probability dependency
+In TensorFlow, this can be done as follows (make sure to have installed the `tensorflow_probability dependency
 <https://github.com/tensorflow/probability`>_ for your environment):

 .. code-block::